Thomas Müller: 2022–23 season

+2023–2025: Final Bayern seasons

 2023–24 season

 On 18 August 2023, Müller came off the bench in the 84th minute in a 4–0 away win over Werder Bremen in the opening match, in which he managed to participate in 16 Bundesliga seasons to become the first player to achieve this feat at the club.
 On 20 September, he featured in a 4–3 win over Manchester United in the opening match of the Champions League, to become the third player to reach 100 wins in the competition, after Cristiano Ronaldo and Iker Casillas.
-On 19 December 2023, he extended his contract with Bayern until 30 June 2025.
+On 19 December 2023, he extended his contract with Bayern until June 2025.

 On 3 February 2024, Müller became the first player to reach 500 wins with Bayern in a 3–1 league victory over Borussia Mönchengladbach.
 On 6 April, he featured in his 700th match for Bayern in a 3–2 away loss against Heidenheim.
 On 30 April, he played his 150th Champions League match in a 2–2 draw against Real Madrid in the semi-finals, becoming the third player to achieve this feat with one club, following Xavi and Iker Casillas.
 On 8 May, in the return leg, he featured in his 151st game, matching Xavi's record of most matches for one club in the competition.
 On the final matchday of the season, he equaled Sepp Maier's record of most Bundesliga appearances for Bayern with 473 matches.
 He finished the season by scoring 7 goals in 41 matches in all competitions.